 Theme 2: health and wellbeing

 The second theme focuses on those factors which include health, personal dispositions (e.g. accepting ageing) and particular social circumstances (giving and receiving help) as elements of ageing well.
-Health is described as the individual’s healthand in 2 cases also as the health of close relations (e.g. my mother being in good health is what I need to age well).
+Health is described as the individual’s own health status and in 2 cases also as the health status of close relations (e.g. my mother being in good health is what I need to age well).
 Health is sometimes seen as the main element of ageing well on which other elements build as in this quote from Sweden:

 “It means having as little worry as possible, I think.
 Then you must first hope that you are healthy.
 Otherwise it’s ... none of the other things matter.”